DynaSlum/satsense/doc/notebooks/feature_extraction.rst

 In this cell we use the ``extract_features`` function from satsense to extract all features.

-``extract_features`` returns a generator that we can loop over.
-Each invocation of the generator returns the feature vector for one feature in the order of the features list.
-The shape of this vector is (x, y, w,
+``extract_features`` returns a python generator that we can loop over.
+Each invocation of this generator returns the feature vector for one feature in the order of the features list.
+The shape of this vector is (x, y, w, v) where:

-v) where - x is the number of blocks of the generator in the x direction
+    - x is the number of blocks of the generator in the x direction
-- y is the number of blocks of the generator in the y direction - w is the number of windows the feature is calculated on - v is the length of the feature per window
+    - y is the number of blocks of the generator in the y direction
+    - w is the number of windows the feature is calculated on
+    - v is the length of the feature per window

 We use a little numpy reshaping to merge these feature vectors into a single feature vector of shape (x, y, n) where n is the total length of all features over all windows.
 In this example it will be (8, 8, 13)
+because:

-because: - HoG has 5 numbers per window and 2 windows : 10 - NirNDVI has
+    - HoG has 5 numbers per window and 2 windows:   10
-1 number per window and 1 window: 1 - Pantex has 1 number per window and
+    - NirNDVI has 1 number per window and 1 window:  1
+    - Pantex has 1 number per window and2 windows:   2
-2 windows: 2 Total: 13
+    -                                        Total: 13

 .. code:: ipython3